My Detailed Review and Useful Tips for XP Deus I and Deus II Users, page 1

 One of the greatest benefits of the Deus' wireless design was the headphone module's capability to function as a second "detector's brain" working independently from the remote controller.
 This means that one can use the Deus not only with both the remote controller and the wireless headphones, but also with either the remote controller and the wired headphones connected to it, or the wireless headphones alone in case the battery of any of these devices was drained during detecting session.
 But that was not all to it!

 The exciting thing about such a revolutionary electronic design was that one could make TWO Deuses OUT OF ONE using the S-shaped stem of the GoldMaxx Power, or a suitable stem of any other metal detector, and a second search coil for the Deus!
 While the remote controller was connected to the first coil, the headphones could be switched to the second search coil, and now you have two independently operating metal detectors!
-More details on how to "double up" the Deus are given in my article: How To Make Two Deuses Out Of One
+More details on how to "duplicate" the Deus are given in my article: How To Make Two Deuses from One

 As soon as I purchased a second 9-inch search coil, I attached it to the GoldMaxx Power's stem and got a second Deus for my girlfriend Irina.
 Since then, Irina and I (and my mom sometimes) have been successfully using two Deuses simultaneously operating on different search programs, and our former "workhorses" including the XP GoldMaxx Power (GMP) had honorably retired.
 No doubt, the Deus brought us to the next level of metal detecting excitement; however, I can not say that it was not a "bumpy road".